splunk/splunk-connect-for-snmp/docs/configuration/trap-configuration.md

 ```

 ### Define communities
-`communities` define version of SNMP protocol and SNMP community string which should be use.
+`communities` define a version of SNMP protocol and SNMP community string which should be used.
 `communities` key is split by protocol version, supported values are `1` and `2c`.
-Under version SNMP community string can be defined.
+Under `version` section, SNMP community string can be defined.

 Example:
 ```yaml